MaineLearning/MaineLearning/wp-content/plugins/taxonomy-terms-order/readme.txt

 == Localization ==

-Currently only available in English, Dutch and Romanian
+Currently available in English, Dutch, French, Deutch and Romanian